Our Podiatry Services Include

 Appointment prices differ for members and non-members of Diabetes Ireland.
 Click here for our podiatry rates.

-As well as discounted care centres visits, there are many more great benefits to becoming a member of Diabetes Ireland.
-Click here for more information on membership.
+As well as discounted care centre visits, there are many more great benefits to becoming a member of Diabetes Ireland.
+Click here for more membership information.

-If you are a person living with diabetes, it is important you have a foot assessment with a Podiatrist at least once a year.
+If you are a person living with diabetes, you must have a foot assessment with a Podiatrist at least once a year.

 Click here to book your first appointment now